guybedford/es-module-shims/README.md

 * CSP is not supported as we're using fetch and modular evaluation.
 * The [tokenizer](https://github.com/guybedford/es-module-lexer) handles the full language grammar including nested template strings, comments, regexes and division operator ambiguity based on backtracking.
 * When executing a circular reference A -> B -> A, a shell module technique is used to "shim" the circular reference into an acyclic graph.
 As a result, live bindings for the circular parent A are not supported, and instead the bindings are captured immediately after the execution of A.

-### Import Maps
-* The import maps specification is under active development and will change, all of the current specification features are implemented, but the edge cases are not currently fully handled.
-These will be refined as the specification and reference implementation continue to develop.

 ## Inspiration